lsblakk/pystar/docs/webapp.rst

 * Open up Firefox
 * Find SQLite Manager in '''Tools'''->'''SQLite Manager'''
 * In the SQLite Manager menus, choose: '''Database'''->'''Connect Database'''
-* Find the '''workshop_mysite/database.db''' file.
+* Find the '''pystar/django_projects/myproject/database.db''' file.

 Browse your tables!
 This is another way of looking at the data you just created.

 '''Note''': In order to find the ''database.db'' file, you might need to ask SQLite Manager to show you all files, not just the ''\*.sqlite'' files.

-I (the author of this tutorial) think it's really important that you be able to find this database file.
-So go ahead and do this step.
+Now you know that you be able to find this database file.
 Browse around!
 Hooray.

 When you're satisfied with your Poll data, you can close it.